tillmrtz/glidertest/README.md

 ```
 This installs glidertest locally. -e ensures that any edits you make in the files will be picked up by scripts that import functions from glidertest.

+You can run the example jupyter notebook by launching jupyterlab with `jupyter-lab` and navigating to the `notebooks` directory.

 All new functions should include tests, you can run the tests locally and generate a coverage report with:

 ```sh